-- The 6th year includes a 4-weeks-long rotation in Psychiatry in a hospital or clinic which is accredited for teaching by Semmelweis University. - If you want to complete your rotation abroad, then before you start it, you must present at our department an officially stamped statement of acceptance issued by the teaching hospital abroad where you intend to spend your rotation. - BE AWARE: The Statement of Acceptance for the 4-weeks Psychiatry internship requested from practice places abroad must state: - a) The training place abroad is a teaching hospital - b) The brief description of how Psychiatry is taught in that institution - The name of the responsible tutor (name, e-mail) - 3.
-The Psychiatry practice must consist of 8 hours on 15 (4x5) workdays at psychiatric wards.
-Students participate in the everyday work of the wards, in patients' admission, in ward rounds and in therapeutic decisions.
-One all-night-duty is part of the rotation period. - 4.
-Writing a case report during rotation period is a task for every student.
-A sample case report is available at the website of our department (http://semmelweis-egyetem.hu/pszichiatria/oktatas/graduális/The English version) - 5.
-Case reports should not include patients' personal data (name, birth date, insurance number, etc).
+- The 6th year includes a 4-week-long rotation in Psychiatry in a hospital or clinic which is accredited for teaching by Semmelweis University. - 2.
+If you want to complete your rotation abroad, then before you start it, you must present at our department an officially stamped statement of acceptance issued by the teaching hospital abroad where you intend to spend your rotation. - BE AWARE: The Letter of Acceptance for the 4-week-long Psychiatry internship requested from practice places abroad must state: - a) The training place abroad is a teaching hospital - b) A brief description of how Psychiatry is taught in that institution - c) The name of the responsible tutor (name, e-mail) - 3.
+The Psychiatry practice must consist of 8 hours on 20 (4x5) workdays at psychiatric wards.
+Students participate in the everyday work of the ward(s), in patients' admission, in ward rounds and in therapeutic decisions.
+One all-night-duty is compulsory within the rotation period. - 4.
+Writing a case report during the rotation period is a task for every student.
+A sample case report is available on the website of our department - http://semmelweis.hu/pszichiatria/oktatas/the-english-version-can-be-found-here/ - 5.
+Case reports should not include patients' personal data (name, birth date, national insurance number, etc).
 Only those practice places are acceptable where the release of the case report is not forbidden by law.
 Students completing the internship abroad have to present at the exam the CERTIFICATE in which the tutor has indicated their performance during the internship on the scale: excellent-satisfactory-unsatisfactory and commented on their strengths and weaknesses.

 Without these documents students are not allowed to take their final exam in Psychiatry.
-Please note that the Final Examination in Psychiatry cannot be taken in the 4th week of the rotation, just after the completion of 4 full weeks.
+Please note that the Final Examination in Psychiatry cannot be taken within the $4^{th}$ week of the rotation, just after the completion of 4 full weeks.